ForbesLindesay/atdatabases/docs/pg-transaction.md

 ### `Transaction.addPostCommitStep(fn): Promise<void>`

 Queue `fn` to be called after the top-level transaction is successfully committed.
 If this transaction is nested inside another transaction, `fn` will not be called until the outer most transaction has been committed.
 This can be used to clear caches after updating values.

+### `Transaction.advisoryTxLock(key): Promise<void>`

+Obtain exclusive transaction level advisory lock for the given key.
+The lock is automatically released at the end of the current transaction and cannot be released explicitly.

+### `Transaction.advisoryTxLockShared(key): Promise<void>`

+Obtain shared transaction level advisory lock for the given key.
+The lock is automatically released at the end of the current transaction and cannot be released explicitly.
+An exclusive lock cannot be obtained for a given key while at least one transaction has a shared lock for that key.

+### `Transaction.tryAdvisoryTxLock(key): Promise<boolean>`

+Equivalent to `advisoryTxLock` except that it will not wait if the lock is not immediately available.
+It will return `true` if a lock was acquired, and `false` if the lock is currently held by a different transaction.

+### `Transaction.tryAdvisoryTxLockShared(key): Promise<boolean>`

+Equivalent to `advisoryTxLockShared` except that it will not wait if the lock is not immediately available.
+It will return `true` if a lock was acquired, and `false` if the lock is currently held by a different transaction.